 Biblical passivity was not limited to Adam and Eve.

 David’s passivity as a parent created a breeding ground for the evil that would destroy the lives of three of his children (2nd Samuel 13) and nearly cost him his kingdom (2nd Samuel 15-18).
 The passivity of the priests concerning the idolatry of the people was the root cause of the Babylonian captivity.
-At the core of every one of the doctrinal problems Jesus calls out in Revelation 2:1-3:22 was a group of leaders and regular Christians who were reluctant to call sin sin.
+At the core of every one of the doctrinal problems Jesus calls out in Revelation 2:1-3:22 was a group of leaders and regular Christians who were unwilling to actively deal with some obvious problems.

 The dictionary defines passivity as:

-Acceptance of what happens, without active response or resistance.
+Acceptance of what happens, without an active response or resistance.

 The sin of passivity is causing all sorts of systemic evil to take root every sphere of life (Proverbs 29:25).
 Passive elders and docile church members who look the other way when they see sin in the lives of their pastors, priests and church leaders are a key reason Christianity is held in such low regard in our society.
 Fear of confrontation (a form of passivity) creates a breeding ground for abusive and unjust situations to flourish.
 Spouses who choose to ignore their partner’s sin rather than lovingly confront it create the perfect environment for sin to take root in the entire family.
 Passive parents who refuse to correct or discipline their disobedient children are at least partly responsible for the social chaos our culture is experiencing.
 Passive voters are the primary reason so many democracies have gone off the rails in recent years.